mbogden/galaxyJSPAM/notes.md

       - characterize with functions or hard point and lines.
       - Use line to determine direction of brightness.
     - Weigh all machine scores together.
-      - Take score of all comparison methods and send through machine learning.
+      - Take score of all comparison methods and send through machine learning
+  - Can I train a NN to take images and predict Orbital parameters?
+      -

 - Triple image comparison
 	- Compare all Model, Unperturbated, and target image
 	- Where Model and unperturbed closely match, lower weight on model image
+    - Train DNN on all three images.

 - Masked comparison
     - Apply mask to both images